laurabenestan/Lobster-assigner/script-erratum.md

 We first started by **performing assignment test on the 11 populations** detected by Benestan et al.(2015).

+1) Dataset: 10156 SNPs
-With the function **GBS_assignment** of the package *ASSIGNER v.0.1.3* we filtered the Variant Call Format file (VCF) output by STACKS, which contains only the 10156 markers previously selected in Benestan et al. 2015: `vcf.file = "10156-586.recode.vcf"`.
+With the function **GBS_assignment** of the package *ASSIGNER v.0.1.3* we used the filtered the Variant Call Format file (VCF) output by STACKS, which contains only the 10156 markers previously selected in Benestan et al. 2015: `vcf.file = "10156-586.recode.vcf"`.
 Therefore, there is no need to specify a whitelist of markers and a blacklist of individuals then `whitelist.markers = NULL` and `blacklist.id = NULL`.

+2) Keep all the SNPs
-Additionally, we can requested with a function argument that markers be present in all populations.
-Here, in order to reproduce the same results than the paper **we kept all the 10156 markers**, even if they are not present in some populations.
+Additionally, we can requested if we want to keep only the markers present in all populations.
+Here, in order to reproduce the same results than the paper **we kept all the 10156 markers**, even if some markers are not missing in some populations.
 To do so, we specified `common.markers = FALSE`.

+3) Do not correct for LD
 Some of the resulting SNPs are positioned on the same 90 pb read.
 Here, to make the approach reproducible in a pipeline, we evaluated linkage disequilibrium impact on the assignment analysis by using three LD grouping analysis: i) all the markers along the read, independent of their position, ii) the first marker on the read and iii) one marker randomly selected along the read.
 However, as for Benestan et al paper, **all SNPs were kept even if there were positionned on the same loci**, we specified `snp.LD = NULL`.

+4) Use THL method with 50% of the individuals
 To reproduce the analysis of Benestan et al. 2015,  we **performed the population assignment test with a THL threshold of 50 %** using the argument `THL = 0.5`.
 The samples were randomly partitioned, without replacement, into training and holdout samples.
 The training datasets markers were ranked based on their decreasing global FST.

+5) Subsample population with n = 30
 **Since assignment test can be strongly influenced by sample size, we subsample the 11 populations by keeping only 30 individuals per population** (n = 30 being the minimum of individuals present in one population).
 Then, we specified the argument `subsample = 30`.

-By subsampling, there is a possibility to create some sampling error (some individuals being samples may be migrants or not).
+6) Do all the subsampling of individuals (required for THL method) 10 times By subsampling, there is a possibility to create some sampling error (some individuals being samples may be migrants or not).
 Then **we performed the subsampling 10 times**, which requires the argument:`iterations.subsample = 10`.

-Here, **we specified the 11 populations** by using the argument `pop.labels = c("TRI", "BON", "GSL", "CAR", "GSL", "GSL", "GSL", "BRA", "GSL", "CAN", "SNS", "SNS", "SNS", "SEA", "BOO", "CCO", "CCO", "RHO")`.
+6) Specify the population level used for the assignment test Here, **we specified the 11 populations** by using the argument `pop.labels = c("TRI", "BON", "GSL", "CAR", "GSL", "GSL", "GSL", "BRA", "GSL", "CAN", "SNS", "SNS", "SNS", "SEA", "BOO", "CCO", "CCO", "RHO")`.
 As the name of our population started at the first position and finish at the third position (our population are encoded with three letters, e.g. "TRI") we used: `pop.id.start = 1, pop.id.end = 3`.

+7) Do not fill the missing data
 No imputations were done on this dataset: `imputations = FALSE`.

+8) Run the following command in R
 At the end, we run the command:

 ```